jonno85uk/mediahandling/README.md

 by handling all media-file operations (properties/decoding/encoding).
 This is done by abstracting the underlying media library with a common interface.

-Currently, only the [FFmpeg](https://ffmpeg.org/) library is being.
+Currently, only the [FFmpeg](https://ffmpeg.org/) library is being used.

 ## Installation